Walk with Us: Holy Week in Spain

 One of the benefits of walking the camino in the Spring is the opportunity to observe Holy Week in Spain.
 Semana Santa or Holy Week has a long history in Spain.
 It dates back to the 16th century when Spanish pilgrims returning from Jerusalem began their own version of the Stations of the Cross.
 Malaga and Sevilla are most famous for their Holy Week Processions.
 The floats or “pasos” are huge and elaborate with much gold and silver and masses of flowers.
 Many of the statutes are hundreds of years old.

-In 2020, we invite you to celebrate Holy Week in Spain.
+As the world emerges from pandemic restrictions, we invite you to consider celebrating Holy Week in Spain in 2022.
 The Friends of the Anglican Centre in Santiago are pleased to sponsor a pilgrimage, an eight-night adventure along the Via de la Plata, a lesser traveled route of the Camino de Santiago.
 Starting with the dramatic setting of Seville on Maundy Thursday, we discover Spain at the most poignant time of the Spanish church year as we travel through the contrasting regions of Andalusia, Extremadura, Castile and Galicia, stepping off the path briefly for a night in the Portuguese town of Braganza.
 In addition to the Maundy Thursday Procession in Seville, we witness processions on Good Friday in the town of Zafra and Easter Sunday in the world heritage town of Cáceres.
 We finish our journey in Santiago de Compostela.

 Our journey acquaints us with Spain’ s past and present.
 Gentle walks through contrasting landscapes of Spain s regional history, music, architecture combine with excellent food and wine.
 Local people on our route will share all of this with us as we make our way northwards to our final destination.